 Boston Bicycle Accident Lawyer

-Bicycle accidents happen every day in Massachusetts (especially in Boston due to the high number of bikes and cars), and can cause very serious injuries.
-These personal injury accidents typically happen when a motorist fails to stop at a red light or stop sign, fails to yield, or comes into the lane of the cyclist, or other roadway safety violation.
+Bicycle accidents in Boston can cause very serious injuries, including death.
+These personal injury accidents typically happen when a motorist fails to stop at a red light or stop sign, fails to yield, comes into the lane of the cyclist, or other roadway safety violation.

 Victims of these accidents are frequently confused about what they are supposed to do, and what their rights are.

 It is important to know the insurance company for the car that hit you will attempt to limit your rights as much as possible.
 Don’t let that happen.

-If you had a bicycle accident in Massachusetts we will go to bat for you and collect full and fair compensation from the insurance company for all damages you suffered in your bicycle accident.
+If you had a bicycle accident in Massachusetts we will go to bat for you and collect full and fair compensation from the insurance company for all damages you suffered in your accident.

 Sometimes people try to handle these claims on their own.
 That usually turns out to be a bad idea because of the fact that the insurance company trains its adjusters to limit the rights of injury victims as much as possible.